 This 75mm just might be one of the smallest short telephoto lenses out right now.
 It’s barely larger than the Sony FE 50mm f/1.8!
 The Sony FE 50mm f/1.8 is 68.6mm long, this 75mm lens is 69mm long.
 Think about that for a moment.

-This lens is tiny especially compared to the Sony FE 85mm f/1.8, a lens that I would classify as medium-small.
+This lens is tiny especially compared to the Sony FE 85mm f/1.8, a lens that I would classify as a medium-ish lens.

-It’s as small as fully manual focus lenses in this focal range, but this lens still employs their latest STM AF motor.
+It’s as small as fully manual focus lenses in this focal range, but this lens still employs the latest Samyang/Rokinon STM AF motor.

 Samyang has made a lot of noise about the new ‘custom’ switch on the lens which allows you to change the function of the focus ring to control aperture.
 But honestly, this isn’t something I’ll be using at all.
 The selling point of this lens is its size.
 Samyang marketing department should show more images of this lens next to the Sony FE 85mm f/1.8.
 That’s a big enough selling point.

-It’s got a rounded nine-blade diaphragm which allows for some sweet bokeh.
-It’s shorter than your typical 85mm portrait lens, but it can still blow backgrounds into butter.
+It’s got a rounded nine-blade diaphragm which allows for some smooth bokeh.
+It’s shorter than your typical 85mm portrait lens, but as you can see in the chart below, its ability to blur backgrounds is pretty similar to an 85mm f/1.8 lens, especially if the backgrounds aren’t too far away.

-Check the price of the Samyang 75mm f/1.8 on Amazon.
+Check current price: Samyang 75mm f/1.8 on Amazon

 Tamron Autofocus lenses